spf13/afero/README.md

 ### NewCacheUnionFs(time.Duration)

 Cache files in the layer for the given time.Duration, a cache duration of 0 means "forever".

-If the base filesystem is writeable, calls like Mkdir(), Rename() or Chtimes() will be also passed down to the base layer.
-Writing to a file is (currently) not forwarded to the base.
+If the base filesystem is writeable, any changes to files will be done first to the base, then to the overlay layer.
+Write calls to open file handles like `Write()` or `Truncate()` to the overlay first.

+A read-only base will make the overlay also read-only but still copy files from the base to the overlay when they're not present (or outdated) in the caching layer.

 ### NewCoWUnionFs()

-A CopyOnWrite union: any attempt to modify a file in the base will copy the file to the layer before modification.
-The layer is currently limited to MemMapFs.
+A CopyOnWrite union: any attempt to modify a file in the base will copy the file to the overlay layer before modification.
+This overlay layer is currently limited to MemMapFs.

 # About the project